Merging sequential e-values via martingales: Abstract

 \section{Abstract}

-We study the problem of merging sequential or independent e-values into one e-value for statistical decision making.
-We describe a class of e-value merging functions via martingales, and show that all merging methods for sequential e-values are dominated by such a class.
-In case of merging independent e-values, the situation becomes much more sophisticated, and we provide a general class of such merging functions based on reordered test martingales.
+We study the problem of merging sequential or independent e-values into one e-value or e-process.
+We describe a class of e-value merging functions via martingales and show that it dominates all merging methods for sequential e-values.
+All admissible methods for constructing e-processes can also be obtained in this way.
+In the case of merging independent e-values, the situation becomes much more complicated, and we provide a general class of such merging functions based on martingales applied to reordered data.